1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## Please include the team's long-term plans and intentions.

 MemeFlate and its ecosystem would like to provide freelancers away to earn a little bit extra and a stable way of receiving cryptocurrncies, by eliement the need for the platform to charge any commission unlike its competitors and create the first 'Freelancer Stable Coin' back by multi currencies maintaining its face value (USD ect) the marketplace will stand out amongest the Freelance sector.
- MemeFlate aims to make this stable innovative by creating a swap feature that allows a buyer/user of the platform to trade in any crypto currency in return for the coin, this coin is then used to pay freelancers who can then decide to trade it in for many crypto/fiat currenccies or stake the coin to receive competitive APR%, (passive income), gifts and access stable coin related future products.
-With the expansion of the marketplace it would hope to secure substanuale partnerships with reputable orginastion to back the plaform giving freelance more ways to save/earn/ and use their stable coins.
+ MemeFlate aims to make this stable innovative by creating a swap aggregator feature that allows a buyer/user of the platform to trade in any crypto currency, and in return receive freelance satble coin, this coin is then used to pay freelancers who can then decide to trade it in for other crypto/fiat currenccies or stake the coin to receive competitive APR%, gifts and access stable coin related future products.
+With the expansion of the marketplace it would hope to secure substanuale partnerships with reputable orginastions to back the plaform, giving freelance more ways to save/earn/ and use their stable coins cross the market.

 ## Example of a integrated swap feature built in to the site, this is how or stable coin will funcation)